tmaestrini/easyProvisioning/README.md

 # easyProvisioning – resource provisioning made as easy as possible
 *easyProvisioning* offers a quick and easy way to provision site resources and a range of predefined assets in SharePoint Online (SPO).
 By defining a YAML template that contains all the information about the desired site resources, this method is both a straightforward approach to provisioning and also serves as documentation for the provisioned resources.

 Under the hood, the provisioning engine is powered by the [PnP.Powershell](https://pnp.github.io/powershell/) module and the [PnPProvisioning concept](https://github.com/pnp/PnP-Provisioning-Schema).
-This provides us with a powerful toolset for setting up and managing all resources that need to be provisioned within M365.
+This provides us with a powerful toolset for setting up and managing all resources that need to be provisioned within M365 – driven by the power of PowerShell 😃.

 Give it a try – I'm sure you will like it! 💪